 What Is It?

 If you've ever tipped over a glass of water, you know that it will quickly travel down any surface in its path.
-An electrical cord is like a superhighway that will allow water splashed out of the tank to flow right into the outlet it is plugged into.
+An electrical cord is like a superhighway that will allow water splashed out of the aquarium to flow right into the electrical outlet it is plugged into.
 The result can be disastrous.

-How To Make One
+How to Make One

 There is no magic to creating a drip loop.
 Just make sure your electrical cord has enough length to droop down below the outlet, then loop back up to the area it's plugged in.
 If it's too short, use an extension cord to prevent a straight line to the outlet.
 Ensure the plug for your extension cord is placed after the "loop" so it's not in danger of any dripping water.

 Last but not least, to be sure the cord stays looped down, use a cord clip on the wall just below the outlet and thread the cord into it.
 The clip costs pennies, and the peace of mind is priceless.